wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-data-mappings.md

 # Configuring data mappings

+!!! abstract "Learning outcomes"
+    By the end of this this practical session, you will be able to:

+    - inspect the live wis2box data mappings
+    - add a new data mapping
+    - update the `country` and `centre_id` values add a new data mapping
+    - update the `file-pattern` value to match your data filename convention

 ## Introduction

 wis2box uses a number of configuration files to allow for a simple setup of the system.
 At the heart of wis2box